Entrepreneurs Are Builders Putting Things Together

 Businesses are inherently impermanent, but that is no reason not to build them.
 We build them for the needs and wants that we have analyzed.
 The synthesis is what keeps entrepreneurs perpetually building.

-3. To digress briefly, I spent my eighteenth year as a laborer on a peasant farm in the Loire Valley in France, in the late 1950s.
+I spent my eighteenth year as a laborer on a peasant farm in the Loire Valley in France, in the late 1950s.
 My employer Monsieur Delahaye was an astute business person, feeding ten children from less than 100 acres.
 We sold many different kinds of farm products, both grown and manufactured; the only groceries we purchased were pepper and salt, coffee, olive oil, candles—the kinds of products we could not produce.

 Monsieur D and his family were bricoleurs.
 We were not profligate with the resources we did have.
 Work was done by hand, if necessary using a hand tool, at a push, Sultan (the workhorse) would be harnessed to the plow to till the vines or to the cart to bring in the harvest (much harder than entrepreneurship, as I discovered).
 If things broke, we fixed them.
 We collected the snails from the garden for a treat.
 We grew tomatoes on the dung heap.
 We sold things in bulk, by the liter or the kilo.
 We shared heavy implements with others.
 It did not stop us using the latest equipment.
-For instance, a combine harvester (this was 1954) probably cut corn for 20 small farms.
+For instance, a combine harvester (this was 1954) cut corn for about 20 small peasant farms.